Posts tagged “politics”:

 Russia is not a great power.
 It is in no way a contender for the title, and treating it as one of the “power brokers” of the world benefits no one except the autocratic regime that hinges its legitimacy on it but that has simultaneously suppressed the abilities of the Russian people to attain such a status.

-Continue ReadingElements of Economic Security
+Elements of Economic Security

 Back in 2024 I was part of the first class of a new course at the Swedish Defence University titled Economic Security in Competition, Conflict and War.
 Throughout that course it became clearer and clearer to me that the field of economic security has a central element that makes it fundamentally difficult to implement.
-The subject has only become more relevant as of late, with the People’s Republic of China (PRC) showing no sign of stopping its entrenchment into critical sectors of the economy and with ever-strengthening winds in the sails of protectionism everywhere from Warsaw to Washington.
+The subject has only become more relevant as of late, with the People’s Republic of China (prc) showing no sign of stopping its entrenchment into critical sectors of the economy and with ever-strengthening winds in the sails of protectionism everywhere from Warsaw to Washington.
 As such it is an issue that has continuously been brewing in the back of my mind these past years.
 But despite increased interest in the topic it has not become any clearer what constitutes economic security, and how it should best be attained and maintained.
 A crude definition might be the following:

-Continue ReadingExponentials and Artificial Intelligence
+Exponentials and Artificial Intelligence

-The subject of artificial intelligence (AI)1 is one that has become hotly debated in recent years.
-That the growth of AI’s capabilities has been partly driven by what is becoming increasingly clear financial engineering.
+The subject of artificial intelligence (ai)1 is one that has become hotly debated in recent years.
+That the growth of ai’s capabilities has been partly driven by what is becoming increasingly clear financial engineering.
 These problematic elements has created a stark division of opinions that can generally be subdivided into the following categories:

 The spirit of the age that we currently finds ourselves in is one of rapid change (and often times decline) in the economic, political, and technological order of the world.
 Compared to the nineteenth century (and in many regards even the twentieth), when living standards where many times more squalid than today, there was then a sense of progressiveness, of growth and change that — as long as channelled in the correct direction — would be transformed into a new and wonderful world.
 That spirit does not exist today.
 Instead we have the idea that we are “sliding” back into the darkest depths of mankind’s history and that we will — posed with some certainty if not clarity — see the return of fascism and of the oppression of the state.